 Prepare to back up Azure VMs

 This article provides the steps for preparing your environment to back up an Azure Resource Manager-deployed virtual machine (VM).
 The steps shown in the procedures use the Azure portal.
 When you back up a virtual machine, the backup data or recovery points, are stored in a Recovery Services vault.
-The vault holds the backup data for classic and Resource Manager-deployed virtual machines.
+Recovery Services vaults store backup data for classic and Resource Manager-deployed virtual machines.

 Before you protect (or back up) a Resource Manager-deployed virtual machine, make sure these prerequisites exist:

-- Create a Recovery Services vault (or identify an existing Recovery Services vault) in the same region as your VM.
+- Create or identify a Recovery Services vault in the same region as your virtual machine.

 - Select a scenario, define the backup policy, and define items to protect.

-- Check the installation of a VM agent on the virtual machine.
+- Check the installation of a VM agent (extension) on the virtual machine.

 - Check network connectivity.